pyphs/pyphs/README.rst

 Theoretical overview
 --------------------

-The development of `PyPHS` started as an implementation of the methods proposed in the reference [1]_, in which the port-Hamiltonian formalism, the graph analysis and the numerical method are exposed.
+The development of `PyPHS <https://github.com/pyphs/pyphs/>`_ started as an implementation of the methods proposed in the reference [GraphAnalysis2016]_, in which the port-Hamiltonian formalism, the graph analysis and the numerical method are exposed.
 This is worth to read before using the package.

 Q&A Mailing list
 -----------------